isomerpages/imda-itsc/_standards/3-singapore-it-standards.md

 Website : https://www.singaporestandardseshop.sg

-#### Standards Library
+#### Standards Collection

-The full collection of Singapore Standards are also available for viewing at Enterprise Singapore's reception area, as well as the National Library Board, Lee Kong Chian Reference Library

-**Enterprise Singapore**

-1 Fusionopolis Walk

-#01-02 South Tower, Solaris

-Singapore 138628

-Tel: (65) 6278 6666

-Fax: (65) 6278 6667

-**National Library Board**

-100 Victoria Street

-Lee Kong Chian Reference Library, Level 7
+The Standards Collection can be found in the Lee Kong Chian Reference Library, at Level 7 of the National Library Building located at Victoria Street.
+The Collection is available from Monday to Sunday, 10:00am to 8:30pm (except public holidays).

-Singapore 188064

-Hotline : 6332 3255

-Email : ref@library.nlb.gov.sg

-This e-referencing system is brought to you jointly by Enterprise Singapore and the National Library Board.
-It allows users to view full versions of international standards published by the British Standards Institute (BSI), International Organisation for Standardisation (ISO) and the International Electrotechnical Commission (IEC).
-In addition, you may search for national standards published by other countries, including China, Germany, India, Korea, Malaysia, New Zealand and the United States, and book an appointment for staff-assisted access to the print edition of these standards at the Lee Kong Chian Reference Library.
+The comprehensive Standards Collection can be accessed for free at the National Library Building without having to sign up as a member.
+Users can also make use of NLB’s business, science and technology information resources to complement their standards research.

+All the standards are strictly for reference only.
+They include major international standards like ISO and IEC standards; Singapore Standards; and industry and consortia standards such as ASTM American Society for Testing and Materials.

+Users of standards can also browse the standards catalogue and related information online in the library.
+The digital catalogue enables a more efficient information search, which includes assisted search enquiry for specific countries, products or subjects.
+Information sessions and talks on relevant standards for certain industry sectors will be organised.

-For more information please visit the Enterprise Singapore website.
+For more information on the collection, please email NLB at ref@nlb.gov.sg.

 #### Copyright of Standards